fspringveldt/silverstripe-checio-integration/README.md

 ## Usage

-**Basic usage**:
+The below short code should be placed in your the content section of your CMS page editor window

 `[BuyNowButton,data-chec-product-id="<your product id>",class="btn"]<your button text>[/BuyNowButton]`

-replacing the parts between <> with your product info and your link label respectively.
+replacing the parts between <> with your product info and your link text respectively.

 ## Maintainer